 Identifying Core Features for Your MVP

-Selecting the essential features for your Minimum Viable Product (MVP) is a critical step that determines both the development trajectory and the initial reception of your product by the market.
+Selecting the essential features of MVP development for startups is a critical step in determining both the development trajectory and the market’s initial reception of your product.
 Here are some tips on how to identify these core features effectively:

-• Prioritize Features Based on Value: Rank potential features based on the value they provide to the customer versus the effort required to develop them.
+Prioritize Features Based on Value: Rank potential features based on their value to the customer versus the effort required to develop them.
 Focus on features that solve significant problems or deliver considerable benefits.

 Designing Your MVP for Maximum Impact